 Our professional, trained, and qualified staff provides comprehensive care coordination and planning following hospital discharge to deliver appropriate, timely care interventions.
 Care Coordinators develop robust transitional care plans that ensure continuity of healthcare as the member’s needs change during the course of a chronic or acute illness.
 MTM helps members stay independent, and educates their family and caretakers on the importance of adherence to the care plan to minimize unnecessary re-hospitalizations.

-Through our robust emergency room diversion processes, MTM can help you reduce inappropriate expenditures by identifying and educating members who unnecessarily or frequently utilize emergency room and urgent care services.
+Through our robust ER diversion processes, MTM can help you reduce inappropriate expenditures by identifying and educating members who unnecessarily or frequently utilize emergency room and urgent care services.
 This begins by analyzing your membership to identify frequent fliers, or members who over utilize emergency care.

 In addition to providing outbound support, MTM’s Care Coordinators are also available to serve as a health plan resource, accepting inbound calls from members with inquiries regarding their care.
 Our diversion process is successful because we engage members, develop a care plan that connects them with the appropriate medical resources, and provide 24/7 support to ensure adherence.